What is a workplace social media policy?

 Social media policy

-Here is a social media policy example to use as a reference when you write a policy for your organization:
+Use social media policy examples to help you write social media use guidelines for your organization:

-Super Value conducts various customer interactions including marketing and promotion through various social media channels.
-This social media policy addresses various aspects of proper social media use by our employees.
+Panacea Neighborhood Pharmacy uses marketing and promotion to interact with customers through a variety of social media channels.
+This social media policy covers proper use by our employees.

 Social media policy